-Let’s start with those movie and BART tickets.
-Two of the largest movie houses in the U.S. are Cinemark/Century and Regal—both of which have theatres locally.
-The former offer seniors up to 35% off the regular adult ticket price and on Mondays, officially Senior Day, reduce ticket prices an additional 10%.
+Let's start with those movie and BART tickets.
+Two of the largest movie houses in the U.S. are Cinemark/Century and Regal, both of which have theaters' officially Senior Day, reduce ticket prices an additional 10%.
 Regal offers 30% off the regular adult price.

 BART has changed the process for buying your green senior BART ticket.
 Supermarkets no longer sell them.
 But, fortunately, it is still possible to pay $9.00 for a senior ticket with a value of $24.
 The hitch is these tickets are available at "customer service booths" within certain BART stations.
 For example, at the Walnut Creek BART station, they are sold from a modular trailer a short distance from the vending machines and staffed by an agent during specific hours.
 A significant discount is also available with the new Clipper Cards, which work with various Bay Area transit operators.
 For example, if you travel by BART into San Francisco and then need MUNI to get to your final destination, your Clipper Card would be the only "ticket" you would need.
 Senior purchasers must provide proof of age.
 One site where Senior Clipper cards can be purchased is in the Ferry Building in San Francisco.

 AARP is another source of "deals" for seniors.
 The modest $16.00 membership fee entitles members to discounts on travel, dining, car rentals, health and wellness services and products.
 The member publications highlight many of these discounts as does the web site, www.aarp.org.